StarSheriff2/Calculator/README.md

 # Screenshot
 ![screenshot](./app_screenshot.png)

 I created this app entirely from sractch with JS, HTML and CSS.
-The calculator allows the use of big numbers, and has mouse-click and a keyboard interface.
+The calculator allows the use of big numbers, and has a mouse-click and a keyboard interface.
 It is possible to do *chain* operations too.
 So you can do something like, `2 * 5 + 10`, and get `20`.

 ## Built With